 - After rinsing, dry the blueberries very well with paper towels.

 - Fold the blueberries into the batter quickly and gently; don’t overmix.

 These paleo blueberry muffins are best within a couple days of baking.
 Keep in an airtight container for best results, though they will become softer and moister after a couple days, due to the environment in the container.
 These should freeze well.
+Note 3

-You're absolutely free to skip the sprinkle of cane sugar, or you can try maple syrup.
+You’re absolutely free to skip the sprinkle of cane sugar, or you can try maple syrup.
 Consider a paleo crumb top, like this recipe.
+Note 4

 I like parchment liners as they are totally foolproof and will not stick to any muffins!
+Note 5

 This recipe has not been tested with any other flour combination or sweetener.
 If you choose to use a powdered sweetener, like coconut sugar or erythritol, you might want to increase the milk just a bit.
 However, I cannot guarantee the results of any modifications to this recipe.
+Note 6